AlienMajik/pwnagotchi_plugins/README.md

 ---

-# SkyHigh Plugin
+# SkyHigh Plugin (Version 1.0.9)

 ## Overview

-SkyHigh is a custom plugin for Pwnagotchi that enables you to track nearby aircraft using the OpenSky Network API.
-It displays the number of detected aircraft on your Pwnagotchi's screen and provides a detailed map view via a webhook, featuring aircraft types, DB flags, and distinct icons for airplanes and helicopters.
-The plugin also includes a pruning feature to keep the log clean by removing outdated aircraft data.
+SkyHigh is a custom plugin for Pwnagotchi that tracks nearby aircraft using the OpenSky Network API.
+It displays the number of detected aircraft on your Pwnagotchi's screen and provides an interactive map view via a webhook, featuring detailed aircraft types (helicopters, commercial jets, small planes, drones, gliders, military), DB flags, and flight path visualization.
+Distinct icons enhance the map, and a pruning feature keeps the log clean by removing outdated aircraft data.

+## What’s New in Version 1.0.9

+- **SkyHigh 1.0.9 introduces significant enhancements for richer aircraft tracking and visualization:**

+- **Authenticated API Access:** Optional OpenSky account credentials (opensky_username, opensky_password) enable higher API request limits and access to flight track data, with fallback to anonymous access if credentials are invalid or unavailable.

+- **Flight Path Visualization:** View recent flight paths (up to 4 hours) for each aircraft by clicking its map marker, with fallback to locally stored historical positions if flight track access is restricted.

+- **Enhanced Aircraft Categorization:** Identifies helicopters, commercial jets, small planes, drones, gliders, and military aircraft based on manufacturer, model, typecode, and DB flags.

+- **Type-Specific Icons** New map icons for commercial jets (blue), small planes (yellow), drones (purple), gliders (orange), and military aircraft (green), alongside helicopters (red).

+- **Extended Data Fields:** Includes velocity, true track, vertical rate, geo altitude, squawk, and on-ground status in the webhook table and map popups.

+- **Updated Pruning Default:** Reduced default prune_minutes from 10 to 5 for more frequent log cleanup.

 ## Why It Works

-- **API Integration:** SkyHigh uses the OpenSky Network API to fetch real-time aircraft data within a configurable radius of your Pwnagotchi's GPS coordinates (or static coordinates if GPS isn't available).
-This ensures accurate and current information about aircraft in your area.
+- **Authenticated API Integration:** SkyHigh leverages the OpenSky Network API with optional authenticated access for higher request limits and flight track data.
+It fetches real-time aircraft data within a configurable radius of your Pwnagotchi's GPS or static coordinates, ensuring accurate and current information.

 - **Dynamic GPS Support:** With a GPS adapter connected to BetterCAP, SkyHigh uses real-time coordinates for precise tracking.
-Without GPS, it relies on default coordinates set in the configuration.
+Without GPS, it falls back to default coordinates set in the configuration.

 - **Efficient Data Management:** A pruning mechanism removes aircraft data older than a specified time (default: 10 minutes), keeping the log file lightweight and relevant.

-- **Visual Feedback:** The plugin updates the Pwnagotchi screen with the aircraft count and provides a webhook with a map and table, enhancing the user experience with clear visuals and detailed data.
+- **Rich Visual Feedback:** The plugin updates the Pwnagotchi screen with the aircraft count and provides a webhook with an interactive map and detailed table, including flight path visualization and type-specific icons for an enhanced user experience

 ## How It Works